moisnx/flux/README.md

 **Note:** Use `"transparent"` for background to use your terminal's background color.

-## Building Custom File Explorers
+## Building on Top of Flux

-Flux provides a clean API for building file explorers in your own applications.
-The core components (`Browser`, `FileClipboard`, `Theme`, `IconProvider`) are framework-agnostic and can be integrated into any GUI or TUI toolkit.
+Flux provides a clean API for building file management applications.
+The core components (`Browser`, `FileClipboard`) are framework-agnostic and can be integrated into any application - whether you want to build a GUI file manager, a custom TUI, or integrate file browsing into your existing tools.

 ### Architecture Overview